autotelik/datashift_journey/README.md

 MyCheckoutEngine::States::AddressForm
 ```

+#### Null Forms

 When **no form** is required for a specific HTML page, you an specify that NullForm is to be used,
-either globally for ALL missing forms
+either globally for ALL missing forms, or for specific named forms.

+The null form means no params are validated, and no save performed, for example for a mid sequence, text only
+ helper page, or for a text only branch terminating page.

+To set globally

 ```ruby
 DatashiftJourney::Configuration.configure do |config|